• Skip to table of contents

 The online MSW degree requires 62 credit hours of graduate study and is divided into two levels: Generalist and Specialization.

-Online students complete 400 Generalist and 600 Specialization practicum hours with an agency within their home communities.
+Online students complete practicum hours in-person with an agency within their home communities.
 Through practicum assignments, our students put their classroom knowledge into practice through real-world experiences — exploring career paths, developing workplace skills and competencies, expanding their professional networks, and building confidence in working with clients and colleagues.

-MSW students often use a combination of funding sources to finance their graduate studies.
-All applicants are automatically considered for program scholarships.
-No further action is required in order to be considered for these scholarship opportunities.
+All Online MSW students are eligible to submit a SSW Scholarship application and will be notified when the application is available.
+Typically, the Advanced Standing application will be available in February and the SSW Scholarship application for continuing students will be available in May.
+Scholarships are awarded for fall and spring terms.
 We also recommend that prospective students submit the FAFSA (Free Application for Federal Student Aid) in order to be considered for federal aid.
 If you have questions regarding FAFSA award allocations, you may contact the UNC Office Scholarships & Student Aid.
 Out-of-state students can learn more about residency determination here.

 If the online program is not right for you, please consider one of our other program options for your MSW degree.